Alt Ardoch House, Lamlash

 A mini island guide is available from the menu at the top of the page with information on lots of things to see and do.

-The changeover day is Saturday and this is flexible in the quieter months.
-The earliest arrival time is 3.30pm and the departure time is 10am at the end of the holiday.
+The changeover day is Saturday but this is flexible in the quieter months.
+The earliest arrival time is 4pm and the departure time is 10am at the end of the holiday.

 Short breaks are sometimes available outside of peak holiday periods, minimum of 3 nights and subject to availability.

 Alt Ardoch House is available all year round, including the festive periods of Christmas and New Year.
 As a guide, the weekly rates are from £660 - £895 for up to 5 guests and from £560 - £795 for up to 4 guests.
 Please note there is also a security/"Good Housekeeping" deposit of £200 payable with the balance.
 This deposit is returned within 7 days of departure, subject to any charges for excess cleaning or breakages.
 Please follow the link at the top of the page 'Book Now' to view the rates and availability.